 All but $11,500 of securities stolen from the People’s Trust Company of Wyomissing on February 4th were accounted for with the arrests.
 The trials for the robbers were expedited, and four of the six were convicted of their crimes exactly three months after their arrests on June 17th.
 All six were convicted and sentenced by the end of September.
 Stewart Wallace, the ringleader, got the longest sentence of 20 years in the infamous Eastern State Penitentiary in Philadelphia.

-There are too many twists and turns to fit this tale in this one post, so an expanded version of this article will be published in an upcoming issue of the Historical Review of Berks County.
-If you are not a member of the Berks History Center, consider joining to be automatically subscribed to the quarterly Historical Review publication to find out the full scoop.
+There are too many twists and turns to fit this tale in this one post, so an expanded version of this article published in the Fall 2021 Historical Review of Berks County.

 Great commentary, and well researched.
 You really kept things moving in an exciting story from 100 years ago.

 Looking forward to your future article in the Historical Review of Berks County.

 what was the street address for this bank?

 Penn and Eighth Avenues, 800 Penn Avenue, Wyomissing